ghafarshahanalytics/About-Me/README.md

 ### ABOUT ME

 Hi!
 My name is Ghafar Shah.
 I love learning, discovering and extracting insights from data!
-I enjoy coding in Python (Numpy / Pandas), using Tableau to create data visualizations, and blogging about my analytics projects and experiences.
+I enjoy coding in Python, using Tableau to create data visualizations, and blogging about my analytics projects and experiences.

-I am an experienced data analyst at Comcast with a strong passion in data visualization (Tableau), quantitative / qualitative analysis, and geospatial analysis (Python).
-I'm also a member of the Philadelphia Tableau User Group (PhillyTUG) leadership committee.
+I am an experienced data analyst at Comcast with a strong passion in data science & visualization.

 # EDUCATION 🏫